 Bonne Maison socks were first created by Béatrice de Crécy in 2012.
 Every season since then she has told stories through her sock designs.
 In these stories we come across everything from cats and dogs to flowers and mountain vistas, through to nude women and trapeze artists.

-Made from 100% Egyptian cotton Bonne Maison socks are perfectly round and smooth.
-They are spun with a special technique that eliminates all short fibres in the material.
-This prevents the pilling of the cotton once knitted, making it smooth, soft and strong.
+Egyptian cotton, perfectly round and smooth, is spun with a special technique, that eliminates all short fibres in the material, preventing the pilling of the cotton once knitted, making it smooth, soft and strong.
 The vibrant colours are created with care and the dyeing of the threads is done especially for Bonne Maison in Italy.
 Thanks to the know-how of a French manufacturer, the result is a fine high-quality sock, with a stitch-less strengthened toe.
 The delicacy of the stitch ensures great precision in the patterns and designs.